magento/devdocs/src/guides/v2.3/inventory/reservations.md

 ## Web API support

-Magento Web APIs (REST and SOAP) imposes restrictions for entity interfaces that are outside the scope of reservations.
+Adobe Commerce and Magento Open Source web APIs (REST and SOAP) impose restrictions for entity interfaces that are outside the scope of reservations.
 Most notably, Web APIs require getter and setter methods.
 Because reservations are append-only immutable entities, there are no reservation setter methods.
 Therefore, reservation Web APIs are not supported.